Speeches

 applied to autistic people.
 Situations are discussed that show when such rules

-should be bent, and when conformity isn’t always a
+should be bent, and when conformity isn’t always a necessity.

 Autism's Appearance in Books and